jalizadeh/ToDocial/Readme.md

-# Spring TO-DO Web Application
+# ToDocial: Manage your todos and share with friends
-A To-Do manager with Spring and SQLite.
+A ToDo manager with Spring Boot.
 I am trying to make it as much as possible complete, as an industry product, at the same time, a project to learn stuff.

 ### Inspirations:
 This project is a combination of the features in Github and Wordpress that I could merge into one single project.